Upper bound of holographic entanglement entropy combinations: Gap classification for in higher dimensional holography

 Once again, no single inequality above can directly give the bound on $\sum_{i} S_{E_i}-\sum_{i} S_{gaps_i}$, and we must consider their combinations.
 Therefore, the problem of deriving upper bounds with the given inequalities can be transformed into solving linear equations.
 To each inequality, we assign a vector consisting of the multiples for $\sum_{i \subset g_1}(S_{E_i}-S_{gaps_i})$, $\sum_{i \subset g_2}(S_{E_i}-S_{gaps_i})$ and $\sum_{i \subset g_3}(S_{E_i}-S_{gaps_i})$ labeled by the corresponding gap group.
 Then, we can identify all 2-combinations and 3-combinations of these 11 vectors that can linearly generate our target vector $(1,1,1)$ while ensuring that all linear combination coefficients are positive.
 In this case, we eventually obtain 42 possible combinations, which are:

+The respective upper bounds of $I_4$ are given in Table \ref{42comb}.
 Therefore, we can see that seeking the combination that provides the tightest bound is an extremely tedious work.
 However, similar to the case of \ding{174}\ding{176} and \ding{174}\ding{175} in Section \ref{sec3.2}, some combinations among the 42 are essentially looser than others and can be eliminated.
 Here we take the former two combinations as an example.
 The inequalities that they give are:

 and the right-hand sided terms for $G_{23_{L}}g_{1}$ is larger than that for $G_{123_{L}}g_{1}$ by $\sum_{C_3^2}\frac{1}{3}I(G_{23_{L}AB}:g_{1AB}|AB)$.
 Nevertheless, the tightness of other combinations that cannot be thus excluded may rely on the specific configuration, and the UV divergent behaviors might depend on the particular shapes and positions of $A$, $B$ and $C$.